AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

     ![Query Editor](assets/query-results.png)

 In this example, you see event data from the [`commerce.productListAdds`](events.md#addtocart), [`commerce.productViews`](events.md#productpageview), [`web.webpagedetails.pageViews`](events.md#pageview), and so on.
 This view allows you to verify that your Commerce data arrived at the edge.

+If the results are not what you expect, open your dataset and look for any failed batches imports.
+Learn more about [troubleshooting batch imports](https://experienceleague.adobe.com/docs/experience-platform/ingestion/batch/troubleshooting.html).

 <!--## Next steps